Vasa syndrome: History

-Gustavus Adolphus, King of Sweden 1611–1632, was waging war on the European continent in the 1620s commissioned the ship and insisted on swift completion of what was intended to be the pride of his fleet.
+In the 1620s, Gustavus Adolphus, who was King of Sweden from 1611 to 1632, was waging war on the European continent when he commissioned the ship and insisted on swift completion of what was intended to be the pride of his fleet.
 Despite stability tests that showed that Vasa was dangerously unstable, she was allowed to sail in August 1628.
 After less than 2 km, the ship was hit by a strong gust of wind and foundered in Stockholm harbor.

-The fiasco of Vasa's sinking has been ascribed variously to a supposed lengthening of the ship in mid-construction, constant meddling in minor details by the king (who was abroad waging war) and problems in communication between the various parties involved.
-Though these claims are today considered to have little support in contemporary sources, the idea of Vasa as a flawed project has remained, especially in view of the fact that she did sink without ever firing a single shot in anger.
+The fiasco of Vasa's sinking has been ascribed variously: to a supposed lengthening of the ship in mid-construction, constant meddling in minor details by the king (who was abroad waging war), and problems in communication between the various parties involved.
+Though today these claims are considered to have little support in contemporary sources, the idea of Vasa as a flawed project has remained, especially as she sank without ever firing a single shot.